Amira31/Rice-Mutational-Study/01_Manual.md

 Without an indexed reference, the aligner will work extremely slowly and often will fail.
 Even with index files, the aligner usually takes 2-10 hours to complete the entire ~370 Mb rice genome.

-To index the reference, either `BWA` Burrows-Wheeler Aligner, `BWA-MEM2` and `SAMtools` can be used for short-read WGS data.
+To index the reference before alignment, either `BWA` Burrows-Wheeler Aligner, `BWA-MEM2` and `SAMtools` can be used for short-read WGS data.
 In this pipeline, I used `BWA v0.7.17`.

+In the future, users will need to view the aligned BAM on the Integrative Genomics Viewer (IGV) software.
+To be able to view the reference genome sequences, users are required beforehand to index the FASTA with `samtools faidx`.
+In this pipeline, I used `SAMtools v1.19.2`.

 ```bash
 # Index the reference with BWA for alignment